cashapp/paparazzi/docs/accessibility.md

     - Marks an element as a heading for screen readers.
 This helps users navigate through content quickly, as headings can be used as landmarks or points of reference in a layout.
 - **Toggleable state**
     - Indicates whether an element can be toggled on or off, such as a switch or a checkbox.
 The state (e.g. "checked" or "unchecked") is announced by TalkBack to convey its current value.
+- **Error Description**
+  - Provides additional context to a user about what went wrong when an error occurs.
+This is especially useful for form fields or other interactive elements that may have validation errors.